 How you choose to handle risk depends on the size of your business, what industry you operate in, and the full scope of the risks you want to address.
 You don’t want to waste time on risk that are unforeseeable, but you do want to address real concerns.

 100% Security Labs can do a full assessment of your company, identify actionable risks, and put together a plan to manage them.
 We’ll look at a large variety of risk factors, including:

 Again, depending on the size and nature of your business, we may recommend appointing a risk management officer to fully integrate our plan.
 Or, we may simply present an overall systemic plan to help migrate your risk.

-Either way, we can work with your organization to make risk less of a burden for your company, and minimize the total amount of potential damage.
+Either way, we can work with your organisation to make risk less of a burden for your company, and minimise the total amount of potential damage.